-Students are required to attend 6 of the 7 class meetings.
-In other words, students may miss any one of the class meetings with no penalty.
-Students who miss 30 minutes or more of a class meeting are considered absent.
-Absences beyond the one allowed absence will be categorized as excused or unexcused with the following penalties:
+Students are expected to attend the synchronous class meetings.
+Students who miss 30 minutes or more of the synchronous class meeting are considered absent.

 Unexcused absences from a class carry a 5-point (1/2 letter grade) penalty taken off the final grade.